Leonas/funlife-server/public/src/core/ui/README.md

 `<script>$.ui.add_content_div("newdiv","This is some new html");</script>`

-To navigate to a page transition via javascript, call the function loadContent(_id_,clear_history,goBackInHistory,transition)
+To navigate to a page transition via javascript, call the function load_content(_id_,clear_history,goBackInHistory,transition)